Tax friendly investments can make sense

 With the economy still uncertain, investing in the current market conditions can be challenging.
 And nothing is more discouraging than picking a winning investment only to be hit by a big tax bill.
 But there are investments that can be less painful at tax time but you need to plan ahead rather than waiting until you file your return.

-The ultimate in tax-friendly investments is the Tax Free Savings Account.
+The ultimate in tax-friendly investments is the Tax-Free Savings Account.
 You are allowed to contribute up to $5,000 per calendar year and you do not pay a penalty when you withdraw money.
-Unused contribution room is carried forward.
+Any unused contribution room is carried forward.

 Splitting investment income